Peddie students eating in the dining hall 1964

 LAROY F. GRIFFIN, THIRD PRINCIPAL, 1875-1876

 LaRoy Griffin (b.
 1845, d. unknown) was named by the trustees as the third principal following Principal Pratt’s resignation in 1875.
 Griffin, a graduate of Brown University with a master of arts degree, was a scholarly man and experienced teacher at the Peabody Institute of Natural Sciences and Phillips Andover Academy.
 He remained in Hightstown only one year, however.
-Griffin later served for twelve years as professor of physical science at Lake Forest University.
+Griffin later served for 12 years as professor of physical science at Lake Forest University.

 HERBERT E. SLAUGHT, SEVENTH PRINCIPAL, 1889-1892